procore-oss/blueprinter/README.md

 The field-level setting overrides the global config setting (for the field) if both are set.

 ### Custom formatting for dates and times
-To define a custom format for a Date or DateTime field, include the option `datetime_format` with the associated `strptime` format.
+To define a custom format for a Date or DateTime field, include the option `datetime_format`.

-Usage:
+This field option can be either a string representing the associated `strptime` format, or a Proc which receives the original Date/DateTime object and returns the formatted value.
+When using a Proc, it is the Proc's responsibility to handle any errors in formatting.

+Usage (String Option):
 ```ruby
 class UserBlueprint < Blueprinter::Base
   identifier :name